 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A gluten-free pizza crust is surprisingly easy to make at home and this recipe has a taste that rivals any regular crust.
-It's flavored with Italian herbs, a healthy fit for your dietary needs, and no one will know that it's made with a special flour!
+It's flavored with Italian herbs, a healthy fit for your dietary needs, and no one will know that it's made with special flour.

 To make up for the lack of gluten in the flour, you do need to add xanthan gum and baking powder.
 The xanthan gum can typically be found in the gluten-free baking section as well.
 It is a secret ingredient to making bread work because it helps with the dough's elasticity.
 Likewise, the baking powder is included so the dough will rise.

-In a medium mixing bowl, combine the flour, baking powder, salt, xanthan gum, basil, and oregano.
+In a medium mixing bowl, combine the flour, basil, oregano, baking powder, xanthan gum, and salt.
 Mix well and set aside.

-In a small mixing bowl, combine the warm water, yeast, sugar, and olive oil.
+In a small mixing bowl, combine the lukewarm water, olive oil, sugar, and yeast.
 Stir well—some clumps may remain—and let it rest uncovered for 30 minutes.
 Foam and bubbles will form and it will smell strongly of yeast.